letoncse7/FastPayMagento2Extension/README.md

 For any issue, feel free to contact any time.

 - Author : FastPay
-- Developed By : Leton Miah
+- Developed By : FastPay Team
-- Email : letoncse7@gmail.com
 - Team-Email: integration@fast-pay.cash
 - More info: https://secure.fast-pay.cash/docs

 © 2019 FastPay ALL RIGHTS RESERVED